billgufran/media-extractor-service/README.md

 If both fields are supplied, the text extracted from the file is concatenated with the query before being processed.

+Requests authenticated with the optional public API key are limited to **2** requests every **15 minutes**.
+Exceeding this limit will return a `429 Too Many Requests` error.

 ## Roadmap

 1. Recommendation rate
 1. LLM confidence level
 1. Unit test
+1. Improve rate limit